This is a gear review about the Best Winter Hiking Pants on the market in 2023.

 While they are lightweight, the pants do not sacrifice any waterproof weather protection thanks to the GORE-TEX Pro outer layer.
 Even the zippers have been made watertight and feature slim-zip installation to avoid awkward or uncomfortable bulks during a hike.

-Overall, these are one of the best cold weather hiking pants for backpacking and ski touring.
+Overall, the Patagonia PowSlayer Pants are some of the best cold weather hiking pants for backpacking and ski touring.

 Compare Prices: